News & Community Involvement

 Ushers

-picking up all programs left in the pews after the service has ended.
+The ushers are responsible for greeting and handing out the service bulletins to people entering the sanctuary.
+Working in unison, they pass the offering plates through the pews, collecting the offerings during the service.
+Additionally, they are responsible for picking up all programs left in the pews after the service has ended.
 We currently have four teams of eight volunteers each, and the teams serve on a rotating basis.
-As an usher you would only perform the activity three months out of the year.
+As an usher you would only perform the activity for three months out of the year.
 Ushers are responsible for ensuring there is adequate seating for all attendees.
 Sometimes additional chairs must be brought into the sanctuary to accommodate large groups.
 At the close of the service, ushers pass out the “Welcome to the Chapel” treats for first time visitors.
-The team captain is responsible for ensuring the candles are lit during the prelude, and performing a head count of attendees for the church Secretary.
+The team captain is responsible for ensuring the candles are lit during the prelude and performing a head count of attendees for the church Secretary.
 Ushers should be able to handle any emergency and maintain order.

 Adult Sunday School